uberllama/ajax_table_rails/README.md

 </table>
 ````

 In this example, the table will automatically initialize, and the Name and Email columns will be sortable.
-Record count and poagination will be inserted into the `tfoot`.
+Record count and pagination will be inserted into the `tfoot`.

 **Required attributes**